freebsd/freebsd-quarterly/2020q1/sysctlmibinfo2.md

 Moreover sysctlmibinfo2 provides a high level API: a struct sysctlmif\_object definition and functions to build data structures of objects.
-Example, let say, you would need to manage the sound system, sysctlmif\_grouplistbyname("hw.snd") returns the list of the Sound Driver objects and sysctlmif\_treebyname("dev.pcm") returns a tree where "dev.pcm" is the root node and each subtree represents an audio device.
+Example, let say, we want to manage the sound system, sysctlmif\_grouplistbyname("hw.snd") returns the list of the Sound Driver objects and sysctlmif\_treebyname("dev.pcm") returns a tree where "dev.pcm" is the root node and each subtree represents an audio device.